jamiedidthis/quartz/content/notes/Rhizomatic thinking.md

 In the modern western world, we have inherited an arborescent view of the world (tree-like, heirarchic).
 A seed or acorn takes root and grows into a tree; all subsequent Platonic philosophies are an outgrowth of Plato, etc.

-It turns out, that model is incorrect even for trees—forests are superorganisms with interconnections much like ant colonies.{% include sidenote.html sidenote="[[Peter Wohlleben]], [[The Hidden Life of Trees]], p.
-3" sidenoteID="hidden-life-of-trees" %} Beneath the soil, mycelium is ecological connective tissue, the living seam by which much of the world is stitched into relation.{% include sidenote.html sidenote="[[Merlin Sheldrake]], [[Entangled Life]], p.
+It turns out, that model is incorrect even for trees—forests are superorganisms with interconnections much like ant colonies.{% include sidenote.html sidenote="[[Peter Wohlleben]], [[books/the hidden life of trees]], p.
+3" sidenoteID="hidden-life-of-trees" %} Beneath the soil, mycelium is ecological connective tissue, the living seam by which much of the world is stitched into relation.{% include sidenote.html sidenote="[[Merlin Sheldrake]], [[books/entangled life]], p.
 46" sidenoteID="entangled-life" %}

 Indigenous and eastern philosophies have a much better grasp of this interrelationality.
 An arborescent worldview means we think in heirarchies, binaries, and dualist categories.
 In rhizomatic thinking, there’s no clear start or end, just the ever-proliferating jungle with a life of its own.